madebykind/madebykind-v3/content/work/sheffield-hallam-university.md

 {{< partnership img="images/work-shu-laptop-2.jpg" alt="Sheffield Hallam University homepage on a laptop on a wooden table" >}}Over six years, Kind worked alongside SHU’s teams on a wide range of digital projects, with the design system as the foundation that made each one faster and more consistent to deliver.{{</ partnership >}}

-{{< figure wrapperclass="" align="right" src="work-shu-protester-2.jpg" alt="A girl holding a cardboard placard stating 'The Time is Now'.
+{{< figure wrapperclass="pb-10 lg:pb-20 xl:pb-30" align="right" src="work-shu-protester-2.jpg" alt="A girl holding a cardboard placard stating 'The Time is Now'.
 There is a painted picture of the earth in the centre of the placard" >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">